 The Division also participates intensively in the education and training of undergraduate students, medical and graduate students, combined degree students, medical residents, and GI fellows.
 GI fellows are recruited from outstanding medical residency programs.
 The GI fellowship is supported through two NIH T32 training grants - one in basic sciences and the other in GI epidemiology.
 Intensive efforts are pursued on behalf of medical students in their basic science and clinical curricula, with venues for research at all stages.
 Finally, an innovative research program for undergraduate students was initiated and has matured into an NIH R25 training grant.

 Sponsored program awards and proposals have grown impressively under Dr. Rustgi since October 1998.
-Total awards have increased from $4.525 million in FY1999 to $16 million in FY2013.
+Total awards have increased from $4.525 million in FY1999 to $17 million in FY2014.
 The Division has witnessed the rapid emergence of multidisciplinary research-funded efforts which have nurtured collaborative relationships across the Penn campus and beyond:

-NIH/NIDDK Center for Molecular Studies in Digestive and Liver Diseases (P30), Anil K. Rustgi, M.D., Director - Comprising 55 members and 20 associate members from various schools, departments, centers and institutes at the University of Pennsylvania, this Center is only one of 17 funded major GI/Liver Centers in the United States.
+NIH/NIDDK Center for Molecular Studies in Digestive and Liver Diseases (P30), Anil K. Rustgi, M.D., Director - Comprising nearly 50 members and nearly 20 associate members from various schools, departments, centers and institutes at the University of Pennsylvania, this Center is only one of 17 funded major GI/Liver Centers in the United States.